roidtman/eid_ensemble_forecasting/README.md

-## Questions about code and software can be directed to Rachel Oidtman (roidtman@uchicago.edu)
+## Questions about code and software can be directed to Rachel Oidtman (rjoidtman@gmail.com)